You want smart political talk without the meltdowns?

 Okay.

-Now I've got to interrupt you a little bit, Bernie, just to keep the flow going here.
+Now, I've got to interrupt you a little bit, Bernie, just to keep the flow going here.

-I think it's going to come to an end probably in in the next couple of days, certainly by early next week.
+I think it's going to come to an end probably in the next couple of days, certainly by early next week.

-Um every single solitary concession, everything that they've ever wanted as it relates to appropriations, everything, the vote on term limits, the vote on the border, the motion to vacate can be triggered by one congressman.
+Every single solitary concession, everything that they've ever wanted as it relates to appropriations, everything, the vote on term limits, the vote on the border, the motion to vacate can be triggered by one congressman.

-Um person.
+One person.

-For example, if he doesn't keep his promises, I promise you, Bernie, you have my word.
+For example, if he doesn't keep his promises, I promise you, Bernie, you have my word, and I keep my word, that I will lead the effort to remove him.

-And at some point they have a job to do.
+And at some point, they have a job to do.

 When can I talk?